 A controlled randomized study of a rational AC maneuver is needed.

-We, like Hetzler (2007) are unenthused about using the conventional Epley or Semont maneuvers to treat clear cut AC-BPPV (e.g. Jackson et al, 2007).
-The geometry of the AC are such that one would expect these maneuvers could even make it worse, because they involve nose-down positioning.
+We, like Hetzler (2007) are unenthused about using the conventional Epley or Semont maneuvers to treat clear cut AC-BPPV (e.g. Herdman et al, 1996; Jackson et al, 2007).
+Oddly enough, Herdman states in her illustration that for the L AC, "note that the position changes are the same as in the treatment of the left posterior canal".
+The geometry of the AC is such that one would expect these maneuvers could even make it worse, because they involve nose-down positioning.

 The Vestibular Disorders Association (VEDA) maintains a large and comprehensive list of doctors who have indicated a proficiency in treating BPPV.
 Please contact them to find a local treating doctor.

-Because anterior canal BPPV is more complex than posterior canal BPPV, and includes far more central nervous system conditions as alternative possibilities, we think that seeing a neurologist experienced with dizziness is usually best option.
+Because anterior canal BPPV is more complex than posterior canal BPPV, and includes far more central nervous system conditions (i.e. brain tumors, strokes, Chiari Malformation) as alternative possibilities, we think that seeing a neurologist experienced with dizziness is usually best option.

 Our own practice is located in Chicago Illinois.
 Chicago Dizziness and Hearing, 645 N Michigan, Suite 410, Chicago 60611